ichen-lab-ucsb/ClusterBOSS/README.md

 # Output

 The pipeline will generate an output directory, called `e+d_cutoff`, where the peak files will be stored.
-Output files have 7 columns: peak rank, sequence rank in within the peak, sequence, read counts, frequency within the pool, distance to the center sequence and status (
+Output files have 7 columns: peak rank, sequence rank in within the peak, sequence, read counts, frequency within the pool, distance to the center sequence and status (st = 1 if a sequence is used for the first time, and st = 2 if the sequences has been used previously).

 # Reporting bugs